 Wet eczema, for example, results in moist discharge from the affected area, while dry eczema causes flaky, sometimes wrinkled skin.
 Both cause severe itchiness, and when dogs try to relieve the itch by scratching or chewing, they can end up causing self-inflicted wounds that are open to infections.

-If you see the signs of dry or wet eczema in your dog, you should talk to your veterinarian so they can diagnose the cause and form a treatment plan.
+If you see the signs of dry or wet eczema in your dog, you must talk to your veterinarian so they can diagnose the cause and form a treatment plan.
 Here’s what you should know about the symptoms, causes, and treatments for eczema in dogs.

 Symptoms Of Eczema In Dogs

 Symptoms of eczema in dogs can vary somewhat based on whether the condition is wet or dry eczema.
-Often the symptoms are similar to other problems like mange or normal skin allergies, which is why you must seek a vet’s diagnosis.
+Often the symptoms are similar to other problems, like mange or normal skin allergies, which is why you must seek a vet’s diagnosis.

 The symptoms worsen as the condition progresses and as dogs lick, chew, or scratch at the affected areas.